Question 1: Date of diagnosis of primary disease for infusion

 If iron chelation therapy was given but does not meet the criteria specified above, indicate why the criteria was not met.
 If the reason is not listed, report Other and specify the reason criteria were not met.

-Indicate if the year iron chelation therapy was started is Known or Unknown.
+Indicate if the year iron chelation therapy was started is known.
 If Known, specify the year when iron chelation therapy began.
-If the start date of iron chelation therapy is not known, report Unknown.

 If the exact date is not known, use the process described in General Instructions, Guidelines for Completing Forms.

-Indicate if the recipient had hepatomegaly (i.e. abnormal enlargement of the liver) at the last evaluation prior to the start of the preparative regimen / infusion.
+Indicate if the recipient had hepatomegaly (i.e. abnormal enlargement of the liver) at the last evaluation prior to the start of the preparative regimen / lymphodepleting therapy (or infusion if no preparative regimen / lymphodepleting therapy).
 Hepatomegaly is often documented during the physician’s physical assessment of the recipient and represents an abnormal finding.
 If Yes, report the liver measurement (in centimeters below the right costal margin).

-If hepatomegaly was not present or is not known if it was present or absent at the last evaluation prior to the start of the preparative regimen, indicate No or Unknown and continue with question 471.
+If hepatomegaly was not present or is not known if it was present at the last evaluation prior to the start of the preparative regimen, select No.

 Evaluation of liver tissue may be necessary to determine the extent of the recipient’s disease.
 Indicate if a liver biopsy was performed at any time since diagnosis.

-If Yes, report if the assessment date was Known or Unknown.
-If Known, report the date of the liver biopsy.
+If Yes, report if the assessment date was known and if Known, the date of the liver biopsy.
 If multiple liver biopsies were performed since diagnosis, report the date of the most recent biopsy.

 If the date of the liver biopsy is partially known, use the process described for reporting partial or unknown dates in General Instructions, Guidelines for Completing Forms; check the box Date estimated.

-If a liver biopsy was not performed or it is unknown it a biopsy was performed at any time since diagnosis, report No.
+If a liver biopsy was not performed or it is unknown if a biopsy was performed at any time since diagnosis, report No.

 Select Unknown if no information is available to determine if the biopsy showed characteristics of liver cirrhosis.